guitarremote/statistical-learning-notes/stats-notes.md

 *  **Sample Standard Deviation** $$s= \sqrt{(\sum_{i=1}^N (X_i-\bar{x})^2)/(N-1)}$$
 * **Sample Variance** $$s^2$$

-For normally distributed data the standard deviation has some extra information, namely the **68-95-99.7** rule which tells us the percentage of data lying within 1, 2 or 3 standard deviation from the mean.

 The **Standard Error** of a **statistic** is the standard deviation of its **samplng distribution**.
 Going by that analogy, the **standard error of the mean**(SEM) is an estimate of how far the **sample mean** is likely to be from the **population mean**.
 The **standard deviation** of the sample on the other hand is the degree to which individuals within the sample differ from the sample mean.

 * **Standard Error**  $$\sigma/\sqrt{N}$$